Adam-Collier/portfolio-site/content/snippets/nodemodules.md

 ### Delete all Node Modules

-Delete all of your node modules from your mac
+Delete all of your node modules from your mac and sit there, shocked at the number of modules you've just erased.

 ```bash
 $ find . -name 'node_modules' -type d -prune -print -exec rm -rf '{}' \;